growthpods/sb1-6kejut/memory-bank/progress.md

 - The official @google/genai package is integrated and working
 - The chat interface for job posting needs debugging to display API responses
 - The API key is configured and working correctly
-- System prompts have been enhanced with guardrails to ensure the LLM stays focused on job posting tasks
+- System prompts have been enhanced with strict guardrails to ensure the LLM stays focused on job posting tasks only
 - Job posting workflow has been updated to collect email or phone when no application URL is available
+- Strict two-task limitation implemented (job description crafting and job link parsing only)

 ## Known Issues
 - Chat interface not displaying responses from the Gemini API